 Following the Growing Solidarity convening, GPP has held a series of focused post-convening calls to identify next steps, as well as a section of the GPP Annual Member Meeting.
 These conversations have identified multiple opportunities for GPP leadership in conversations about resisting the harmful impacts of Religious Conservatisms, and one key theme has been grantmaker response to the global emergence of “anti-gender ideology” movements.

 In October 2018, GPP co-hosted a donor side-meeting during the Human Rights Funders Network annual meeting in Mexico City.
 “Building a Shared Response to Anti-Gender Movements“ was co-hosted by OSF and Funders for Reproductive Equity (FRE).
 During this private gathering for grantmakers, the groups shared new research and a donor mapping, with presentations on current issues facing human rights organizations, specifically LGBTI and reproductive rights groups, at the hands of the “anti-gender” and far-right movements around the world.
 Participants worked together in small and thematic groups to strategize about collaborative and complementary responses.
 This meeting brought together about 50 individual grantmakers representing 30 international foundations and 6 funder networks.

-Images at right 1-3, Growing Solidarity Convening.
+Images 1-3, Growing Solidarity Convening.
 Image 4: FCAA Plenary presentation.
 Click to view larger.

 2018 GPP Annual Meeting